CONTENT UPDATED APRIL 2025

 Wondering where the name "Head-Smashed-In" originated from?
 As legend has it, a young warrior wanted to see the bison plunge off the cliff from below and went missing after the animals had fallen off the cliff.
 When the warriors were moving the bison carcasses to be processed, they found the young warrior lying under a pile of the mighty animals with his head "smashed-in."
 From there, the Blackfoot people named the jump "Estipah-skikikini-kots" which translates to "Head-Smashed-In."

-Fun Fact - When horses arrived in North America, the Blackfoot people called them "pomokáóitaawa" which translates to "Elk Dog."
-This name was created because they were as big as an elk but could be tamed like a dog.
-Not sure about anyone else but that made us love horses even more after hearing that story because of how accurate the term is.
+Fun Fact - The Blackfoot people called horses "pomokáóitaawa" which loosely translates to "Elk Dog" in the English language.
+This name was created because horses were as big as an elk but could be tamed like a dog.
+Not sure about anyone else but that made us smile and love horses even more after hearing that story because of how accurate the term is.

 Dr. Joe Crowshoe Sr. was considered a legendary man who was a ceremonial elder of the Piikani Nation in Southern Alberta.
 As a respected elder & a cultural leader, he received the National Aboriginal Achievement Award in 1998 for his involvement saving the knowledge & practices of the Blackfoot people as well as his work as an advisor for Head-Smashed-In Buffalo Jump.